-Our third prep challenge in September will be to add shoes, shirts, and pants to our 72-hour kit.
+Our third prep challenge in September is to add shoes, shirts, and pants to our 72-hour kit.
 After a disaster, your clothing may become dirty, torn, or contaminated.
-It’s best to be prepared with clothes in your size.
+It’s best to prepare with clothes in your current size or clothes one size up.
 Update children’s clothing every six months.
-Better yet, buy clothes one size up.
-Save yourself money by buying shoes, shirts, and pants on clearance or at a thrift store.
-Let’s get started.
+Shop at a thrift store to save money.

 Add Shoes, Shirts and Pants to Your 72-Hour Kit

 - Earthquakes, fires, floods, tornadoes, and other disasters leave glass and debris behind, so have shoes in or next to your kit.

 - Find closed-toe shoes that work in any season.
 Boots are a good choice if they are lightweight, but running shoes are fine too.
 Think, “What would I want to wear if glass was on my bedroom floor?”

 - Don’t use the shoes you wear daily, since they don’t stay put.

 - If you keep your emergency kit in your closet or under your bed, your shoes should always be there.
 It’s important to be prepared to evacuate on foot at a moment’s notice.

 - Fabric matters, so consider your climate when choosing shirts.
 Cotton is good, but once it gets wet, it stays wet for awhile.